-Citizens has entered into various contracts with reinsurers for the purpose of reducing its net exposure to qualifying losses should such losses occur.
+Citizens has entered into various contracts with reinsurers for the purpose of reducing its net exposure to gualifying losses should such losses occur.
 These contracts provide for the recovery of amounts above specified retention levels, subject to contractual limits, under per occurrence and aggregate catastrophe excess of loss arrangements.
 Reinsurance coverage is purchased separately for the Coastal Account and combined for the PLA and CLA.
 As required by statute, Citizens participates in the FHCF.
 Coverage provided by and premium ceded to the FHCF as respects the Coastal Account is measured and recognized as though the Coastal Account is a separate participating insurer with its own exposures, reimbursement premium and loss reimbursement.
 Likewise, the PLA and CLA are considered together as a single, separate participating insurer with its own exposures, reimbursement premium and loss reimbursement.
-Reinsurance coverage purchased through the FHCF was \$1,033,202 and \$979,560 in the Coastal Account and PLA and CLA, respectively, for 2019, and \$1,121,535 and \$1,078,781 in the Coastal Account and PLA and CLA, respectively, for 2018.
-Reinsurance coverage purchased in the Coastal Account and PLA through traditional and capital markets totaled \$1,272,855 and \$175,500 for 2019, respectively, and \$1,422,960 and \$0 for 2018, respectively.
-At December 31, 2019, Citizens was party to two outstanding insurance-linked securities (ILS) contracts as a ceding insurer that provide aggregate maximum proceeds of \$550,000 for directly-written insurance risks by Citizens at an attachment level of \$1,395,000.
+Reinsurance coverage purchased through the FHCF was \$1,009,377 and \$1,140,744 in the Coastal Account and PLA and CLA, respectively, for 2020, and \$1,033,202 and \$979,560 in the Coastal Account and PLA and CLA, respectively, for 2019.
+Reinsurance coverage purchased in the Coastal Account and PLA through traditional and capital markets totaled \$803,000 and \$218,000 for 2020, respectively, and \$1,272,855 and \$175,500 for 2019, respectively.
+At December 31, 2020, Citizens was party to two outstanding insurance-linked securities (ILS) contracts as a ceding insurer that provide aggregate maximum proceeds of \$250,000 for directlywritten insurance risks by Citizens at an attachment level of \$1,446,000 in the Coastal Account and aggregate maximum proceeds of \$110,000 for directly-written insurance risks by Citizens at an attachment level of \$1,641,000 in the PLA.